i-e-b/SimpleCompress/README.md

 Windows:

-Recipients should only ever get the public key (`MyKey.cer`).
+Recipients should only ever get the public key (`*.cer`).
 Simple compress does no checking against certificate revocation.
-Never use included demo keys for anything other than testing.
+Never use included demo keys for anything other than running unit tests.

 ```
 makecert.exe -sv MyKey.pvk -n “CN=MyProjName” MyKey.cer